AryanRnyr/Bus-Reservation-System/README.md

 ## 📜 License

-This project is built as a part of the academic curriculum.
-You may modify or use it for learning or academic purposes.
-Commercial use is not allowed without permission.
+This project is strictly for **experience and idea reference only**.
+**Do not use** it for academic submission, commercial deployment, or any real-world application.

 ---